hyperbx/Marathon/README.md

 Marathon currently doesn't support *every* format, despite the above list already being pretty large.

+### Adaptive Transform Acoustic Coding 3 (ATRAC3)

+The `*.at3` format is SONY's proprietary audio format used for the PlayStation 3 version of the game.
+There are many open-source ways to encode these files.

 ### Cue Sheet Binary

 The `*.csb` format is part of the closed-source CriWare audio library; ADX.
 We have some specifications for this format, as well as the `*.cpk` format which contains the actual data, but it's yet to be implemented into Marathon.